yukatapangolin/tothewonder/README.md

                       mcd_icd_codes_and = "All")
 ```

-You can also save queries to a unique link in the WONDER website instead
+You can also save queries to a unique link that leads to the WONDER
-of downloading the data by using the `save` parameter
+website by using the `save` parameter

 ``` r
 wonder_url <- session_ucd99(I_Agree = TRUE)